 When a circle is cut along its centre line or the diameter, the resultant figure gives us two congruent semicircles.
 In other words, a semi-circle is exactly half of a circle.
-The perimeter, i.e., the length of the boundary of a semicircle is calculated by the formula (d+ rπ); where d is the diameter and the r is the radius of the semicircle.
-The area of a semicircle is half that of the area of a circle and is given as ½πr²; where r is the radius of the semicircle.
+The perimeter, i.e., the length of the boundary of a semicircle is calculated by the formula (d+ rπ), where d is the diameter, and r is the radius of the semicircle.
+The area of a semicircle is half that of the area of a circle and is given as ½πr², where r is the radius of the semicircle.

 Examples of Semicircle

 A protractor is a geometric construction tool that is shaped like the English alphabet ‘D.’ It is a prominent example of the semicircular objects used in our daily life.

 A Japanese fan is yet another example of the semicircle geometric shape present in real life.
 It consists of a straight line and a curve attached to both ends of the line.